Guarding Against Risk – Indemnity Insurance Protection

 With over 45 years’ experience in the field of probate research, we understand that people can sometimes drop out of the historical record when they emigrate to particular regions.
 We understand that past anxieties about illegitimacy might mean that some entitled relatives are effectively untraceable.

 Just as debts can come home to roost after an estate has been distributed, so can long-lost family.
+After all, no probate genealogist can be 100% sure that all entitled beneficiaries have been identified and located.

 We always give specific advice tailored to the circumstances of each case, so that you and your clients can assess the particular risks involved and compare the costs of all the appropriate options.
-Here we provide a general outline of three insurance products that protect personal representatives and other beneficiaries against future claims.

 Missing Beneficiary Indemnity Insurance

-Section 27 notice offers personal representatives some legal protection from subsequent claims by an overlooked beneficiary.
+A Section 27 notice offers personal representatives some legal protection from subsequent claims by an overlooked beneficiary.
 However, missing beneficiary indemnity insurance extends this so that all beneficiaries are protected.
 In almost all cases, it is quicker and cheaper than applying to the court for a directions order.

-• Known Risk cover (also known as Specific Risk)
+- Known Risk cover (also known as Specific Risk)

 Designed for cases where, despite thorough genealogical research, some uncertainty remains about the existence of surviving heirs.
 For example, the deceased’s aunt may have emigrated many years ago, and neither she nor any children she may have had, can be traced.
+It is important to note that insurance can not be put in place just because an identified entitled beneficiary is unresponsive to attempts to make contact.

-• Comfort Cover (also known as General risk cover)
+- Comfort cover (also known as General risk cover)

 If an overlooked beneficiary does come forward after the estate has been distributed, their claim will be met by the insurance cover in place.